sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [The Bash Academy](http://www.bash.academy) - The Bash Academy is an initiative to promote the bash shell language and educate people on its use.
 - [Learn Shell Programming](http://learnshell.org) - This website is intended for everyone who wishes to learn programming with Unix/Linux shell interpreters.
 - [Java tutorial](https://hackr.io/tutorials/learn-java) - A programming community & a great place to find the best online programming courses and tutorials.
-- [Explain Shell](https://explainshell.com/): Match command-line arguments to their help text
+- [Explain Shell](https://explainshell.com/) - Match command-line arguments to their help text.
 - [Speaking io](https://speaking.io/) - Tips for public speaking.

 <div align="right">